kiranpatil6663/BudgetBuddy/README.md

 Add Expense: Enter the details of your expense, including name, category, and amount.
 Click 'Add' to store the information.
 View Summary: Check the summary section to see your total income, expenses, and the remaining balance.

-Contributing :

-Contributions are welcome!
-If you have any suggestions or find any issues, please feel free to fork the repository and submit a pull request.